Copernican principle: Physics without the principle

 The standard model of cosmology, the Lambda-CDM model, assumes the Copernican principle and the more general cosmological principle.
 Some cosmologists and theoretical physicists have created models without the cosmological or Copernican principles to constrain the values of observational results, to address specific known issues in the Lambda-CDM model, and to propose tests to distinguish between current models and other possible models.

 A prominent example in this context is inhomogeneous cosmology, to model the observed accelerating universe and cosmological constant.
-Instead of using the current accepted idea of dark energy, this model proposes the universe is much more inhomogeneous than currently assumed, and instead, we are in an extremely large low-density void.
-To match observations we would have to be very close to the centre of this void, immediately contradicting the Copernican principle.
+Instead of using the current accepted idea of dark energy, inhomogeneous-cosmology models propose that the universe is much more inhomogeneous than currently assumed — for example, that the Solar System is in an extremely large low-density void.
+To match observations the Solar System would have to be very close to the centre of this void, immediately contradicting the Copernican principle.

 While the Big Bang model in cosmology is sometimes said to derive from the Copernican principle in conjunction with redshift observations, the Big Bang model can still be assumed to be valid in absence of the Copernican principle, because the cosmic microwave background, primordial gas clouds, and the structure, evolution, and distribution of galaxies all provide evidence, independent of the Copernican principle, in favor of the Big Bang.
 However, the key tenets of the Big Bang model, such as the expansion of the universe, become assumptions themselves akin to the Copernican principle, rather than derived from the Copernican principle and observations.